Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-09-Investigating-DLP-Alerts.md

 You Investigated the alert in the DLP alert management dashboard and also explored on  Activity explorer to investigate alerts.
 You can also share alerts with other users in your organization.

+### Conclusion:
+The investigation of DLP alerts is a critical step in the data security lifecycle.
+It empowers organizations to respond effectively to potential threats, enhance data protection policies, and educate users on proper data handling practices.
+The ability to mark alerts as resolved signifies that appropriate actions have been taken to address the identified issues.

 ## Review
 In this lab, you have completed:
 + Investigation of  Data Loss Prevention Alerts